pbeukema/flashLag/README.md

 Adaptative flash lag experimental design for python

 Below are instructions for getting flash lag on your computer.
 These instructions will work for linux and mac, but will need some modifications for use in windows.
 Note that if you have already installed the stand alone version of psychopy, when you try running this program from a terminal, it may not recognize that version.
 Use pip install psychopy (2b), and the libraries will import correctly.

+Note that Python 3 is currently incompatible with psychopy.
+Therefore if you are running python 3, the solution is to create a virtual environment with python 2.
+Conda makes that extremely simple.
+First install anaconda following step 1 below then come back here.

+conda create -n pyflash python=2.7 anaconda

+This will download python 2.7 if you haven't already done so.
+Next activate your newly created environment with

+source activate pyflash

 1. Install anaconda (http://continuum.io/downloads), [bash Anaconda$version#.sh]

 2. Install dependencies if not already: